 Key use cases: identify services that need testing, discover uncovered critical dependencies, detect gaps in test coverage, generate reliability reports, and now trigger reliability tests.
 RBAC scoping via API keys adds access control.
 Containerized isolation for security.

 Requires Node.js 22+, npm, and a Gremlin account with REST API key.
 Part of Gremlin’s broader Reliability Intelligence launch.
-The evolution from read-only to including test execution marks a significant shift — Gremlin is cautiously enabling AI-driven chaos while maintaining safety through its platform’s existing guardrails.
+The evolution from read-only to including test execution marked a significant shift; current 2026 activity focuses on security hygiene rather than new capabilities.

 Steadybit